caijinyc/atomic-form/README.md

 # Atomic Form

-Atomic-Form is an atom first, high performance, way to create and manage forms.
+Atomic-Form is an atom-first, high-performance Form solution.